-During the period 2002-2008, the U.S. Navy, in response to the START II treaty, converted its four oldest Ohio-class submarines to guided missile submarines (SSGN).
+During the period 2002-2008, the U.S. Navy, in response to the START II treaty, converted its four oldest Ohio-Class ballistic missile submarines (SSBN) to guided missile submarines (SSGN).
 By installing vertical launching systems (VLS) in a “multiple all-up-round canister” (MAC), the SSGNs are capable of carrying up to 154 Tomahawk land attack missiles (TLAM).
 Two of the submarines’ 24 large vertical payload tubes were converted to lockout chambers for Special Forces personnel, such as Navy SEALS.

 Similar to U.S. SSBNs, the four SSGNs operate with two separate crews, a Blue and a Gold crew.
 However, most of the SSGN crew swaps are done in theater, though the SSGNs are based in home ports of Kings Bay, Georgia and Bangor, Washington.
 Each SSGN operates on a 15-month cycle, consisting of a 3-month major maintenance period followed by one entire year deployed overseas.
 This results in the submarine being available in theater for nearly 70% of its time.

 Like nuclear powered attack submarines (SSNs), SSGNs can operate undetected near an adversary’s homeland for extended periods.
 They can covertly insert SOF and/or conduct strike operations with surprise, from close-in positions.
 Unlike surface combatants, SSGNs carry no defensive missiles – all payload tubes carry offensive weapons.
 That allows a single SSGN to cover strike packages for multiple surface combatants that can be assigned other duties when SSGN is operating in theater.